 In December 1986, the Company adopted an Employee Stock Purchase Plan (as amended, the "Stock Purchase Plan"), that is qualified under Section 401 of the Internal Revenue Code of 1986, as amended.
 All employees of the Company have completed at least one year of service are eligible to participate in the Stock Purchase Plan.
 Eligible employees may elect to reduce their taxable compensation in any even dollar amount up to 10% of such compensation up to a maximum per employee of \$9,500 for 1997.
 Employees may contribute up to an additional 10% of their compensation with after-tax dollars.
-Subject to certain limitations, the Company may make matching contributions of Common Stock for the benefit of employees, which contributions vest over six years.
-No more than 10% of any one employee's compensation will be matched in any year.
+Subject to certain limitations, the Company may make matching contributions of Common Stock for the benefit of employee's compensation will be matched in any year.
 In addition, the combination of salary reductions, after-tax contributions and Company matching contributions for any employee cannot exceed the lesser of \$30,000 or 25% of such employee's compensation (determined after salary reduction) for any year.